Jack Moline

 Jack Moline (born August 10, 1952) is an American Conservative rabbi who retired as executive director of Interfaith Alliance in 2022, having served in the post since January 2015.

 He is a former director of the National Jewish Democratic Council, and prior to that appointment, served as rabbi of Agudas Achim Congregation in Alexandria, Virginia since 1987 and Director of Public Policy for the Rabbinical Assembly since 2009,.

-His current appointment with Interfaith Alliance follows involvement with the organization over a period of many years, including service as chair of the board.
+His appointment with Interfaith Alliance followed involvement with the organization over a period of many years, including service as chair of the board.